 During the aftermath of the attacks, with the decreased amount of travel, the cruise line we had booked our honeymoon with went bankrupt and stopped all operations.
 We already had set plans to visit Hawaii with our flights so we decided to make the best of it and planned a whole new trip with about 2 months notice.
 We focused on two islands, Maui (where we were landing from our flight) and Hawaii (the Big Island).
 Now, the Kilauea volcano on the Big Island had been erupting on a continuous basis for over 30 years, since 1983 (it still is).
 Sharon loves volcanoes so spending some time near Volcanoes National Park seemed to be the best plan.
-With the limited internet in 2001, I found a bed and breakfast in the nearby Volcano Village, HI for 2 nights and we hoped for the best.
+With the limited internet available in 2001, I found 2 nights at a bed and breakfast in the nearby Volcano Village, HI and we hoped for the best.

 Volcano, Hawaii is located about 3 miles from the entrance to Hawaiʻi Volcanoes National Park.
 The elevation and location in relation to the volcano means that the area is in, for all intents and purposes, a rainforest.
 In fact, Volcano, HI averages a whopping 103 inches of rainfall per year, which is more than three times the U.S. national average.
 However, what drew us to the area was its proximity to the volcano.